-If the pandemic has turned your family into budding chefs, why not make it official?
-Signing them up for a kids cooking class can be the best way to fight the after-school boredom and help you out at mealtime (we call that a win-win).
-Luckily, there are plenty of kid-friendly cooking classes in New Jersey for your kids to do virtually or in-person (following COVID-19 guidelines of social distancing and mask-wearing).
+Have young budding chefs in your family?
+Signing them up for a kid’s cooking class can be the best way to fight the after-school boredom and help you out at mealtime (we call that a win-win).
+Luckily, there are plenty of kid-friendly cooking classes in New Jersey for your kids to do in-person or virtually in your kitchen.
 And the choices are both delicious and kid-approved— from faves like tacos, chicken parm, and pasta to yummy treats like s’mores bars, Irish soda bread, and muffins.
-They’ll also pick up kitchen chopping skills and hone in on their math skills.
-And when class is over, you’ll have lots of delicious food to eat and a few TopChef juniors in the house.
-Scroll down to find a kid-friendly class near you.
+What’s more, kids will pick up kitchen chopping techniques (great for fine-motor practice) and hone their math skills.
+And when class is over, you’ll have lots of delicious food to eat and a few rising TopChef juniors in the house.
+Scroll down to find a kid-friendly class near you. (featured photo credit: Istock/Lordn)

 This Jersey City-based cooking school owned by NJMOMprenuer Rene Gonzalez focuses on kid-friendly flavorful, and healthy dishes.
 Gonzalez is a certified chef and youth nutrition specialist, so her classes feature healthful plant-based ingredients like spices, seeds, nuts, and fruits to replace unhealthy ones.
-Though in-person classes are currently on hold, the after-school virtual classes let kids whip up yummy treats like cookies with homemade seed-based sprinkles.
+Virtual and in-person classes and camps are currently on the roster.
 And since the recipes are purposely made with a few ingredients, you won’t need much more than what you get during a regular grocery run.

 213 Newark Avenue